jcfranco/dev-summit-2019-customizing-widgets/slides/index.md

 Widgets are composed of Views & ViewModels

-- Separate logic from presentation
+- Logic is separate from presentation
 - Reusable
 - UI replacement
 - Framework integration